philiplb/CRUDlex/docs/html/0.9.10/_sources/api/EntityValidator.txt

         :type $entity: Entity
         :param $entity: the entity to validate

-    .. php:method:: validate(Data $data, $expectedVersion)
+    .. php:method:: validate(AbstractData $data, $expectedVersion)

         Validates the entity against the definition.

-        :type $data: Data
+        :type $data: AbstractData
         :param $data: the data access instance used for counting things
         :type $expectedVersion: integer
         :param $expectedVersion: the version to perform the optimistic locking check on
-        :returns: array an array with the fields "valid" and "fields"; valid provides a quick check whether the given entity passes the validation and fields is an array with all fields as keys and arrays as values; this field arrays contain three keys: required, unique and input; each of them represents with a boolean whether the input is ok in that way; if "required" is true, the field wasn't set, unique means the uniqueness of the field in the datasource and input is used to indicate whether the form of the value is correct (a valid int, date, depending on the type in the definition)
+        :returns: array an array with the fields "valid" and "errors"; valid provides a quick check whether the given entity passes the validation and errors is an array with all errored fields as keys and arrays as values; this field arrays contains the actual errors on the field: "boolean", "floating", "integer", "dateTime" (for dates and datetime fields), "inSet", "reference", "required", "unique", "value" (only for the version field, set if the optimistic locking failed).